nguyenhphilip/camino/content/posts/letters-soulmate.md

 categories: "Camino de Santiago"
 ---

-These are the letters M and I wrote to each other after she was gone.
+These are the letters Marieke and I wrote to each other after she was gone.
 They might give you a better picture of my Camino experience.
 Writing to her was always a highlight.
 Sorry for the grammar.

 ## <center>...</center>